 - Continuous “deep thoughts” about the meaning and nature of life

-- Intense dissatisfaction with the state of society
+- Intense dissatisfaction with the state of society and an existential dread

 - Feeling disconnected from others (thus few or no friends)